AlexxIT/XiaomiGateway3/README.md

 A. No. The integration does not support Xiaomi Wi-Fi devices.

 **Q. Which Mi Home region is best to use?**
 A. Most devices are supported in the China region.
-In European regions may not work new Zigbee devices E1/H1/T1-series and some Mesh devices.
+In European regions the new Zigbee devices E1/H1/T1-series and some Mesh devices may not work.
 Read more about [regional restrictions](#regional-restrictions).

-**Q. What means multimode gateway beeps?**
+**Q. What do multimode gateway beeps mean?**
 A. Beeps AFTER adding Zigbee devices:
 1. No new devices found, the pair is stopped.
 2. New device successfully added.